Daniel Blumberg: Musical collaborations

-Film
+Film scores

-In 2018 Curzon Cinemas/British Film Institute (BFI) commissioned Blumberg to compose the music to launch their Agnès Varda film season 'Gleaning Truths'. which was announced in July 2018 and went on to tour the UK.
+In 2018, Curzon Cinemas/British Film Institute (BFI) commissioned Blumberg to compose the music to launch their Agnès Varda film season Gleaning Truths, which was announced in July 2018 and went on to tour the UK.

 In 2019, GUO collaborated with British director Peter Strickland who created a short film entitled GUO4, to coincide with the release of the record on Mute which premiered at 76th Venice International Film Festival in August 2019.
 It debuted in the UK at the 63rd BFI London Film Festival in October 2019.

-In October 2019, GUO collaborated with American film director Brady Corbet on a short film and performance entitled "GYUTO" which premiered at London’s Close-Up Film Centre.
+In October 2019, GUO collaborated with American film director Brady Corbet on a short film and performance entitled GYUTO which premiered at London's Close-Up Film Centre.

-In July 2020 it was announced that Mona Fastvold's film 'The World To Come' - starring Vanessa Kirby, Katherine Waterson, Casey Affleck and Christopher Abbott - would premiere in competition at the 77th Venice Film Festival, for which Blumberg composed the original score.
+In July 2020, it was announced that Mona Fastvold's film The World to Come — starring Vanessa Kirby, Katherine Waterson, Casey Affleck and Christopher Abbott — would premiere in competition at the 77th Venice Film Festival, for which Blumberg composed the original score.
 Avant-garde musicians including Peter Brötzmann, Josephine Foster and Steve Noble feature on the score, which is produced by Peter Walsh.
 Following the premiere, The Observer described Blumberg's work as 'superbly original'.
-Indiewire voted it their Number 1 film score of 2021, writing that "in no film this year was a score more crucial to the flow and texture of a story...
+IndieWire voted it their Number 1 film score of 2021, writing that "in no film this year was a score more crucial to the flow and texture of a story...
 Blumberg's first movie score so beautifully crystallizes the ache of first love by listening for the stir of echoes that it leaves behind".

-Mute release the score on limited edition vinyl and CD on 14 January 2022, featuring two extended solo improvisations by Peter Brötzmann as physical edition exclusives.

-In May 2022 he won an Ivor Novello Award for Best Original Film Score for The World To Come, his first Ivor Novello Award.
+Mute released the score on limited edition vinyl and CD on 14 January 2022, featuring two extended solo improvisations by Peter Brötzmann as physical edition exclusives.
+In May 2022, Blumberg won his first Ivor Novello Award for Best Original Film Score for The World To Come.